Splitting theorems for pro-$p$ groups acting on pro-$p$ trees and 2-generated subgroups of free pro-$p$ products with procyclic amalgamations: 2 -generated subgroups

-\begin{proof} Let $T$ be the standard pro-$p$ tree on which $G$ acts ({\it cf.} \cite[Sec.
-4]{RZ:00a}) and let $L$ be a $2$-generated pro-$p$ subgroup of $G$.
-It follows from the definition of $T$ that if $L$ stabilizes a vertex of $T$, then $L$ is up to conjugation in one of the free factors of $G$; hence $L$ is either free pro-$p$ or free abelian pro-$p$, by hypothesis (ii).
+\begin{proof}[Proof of {\upshape \hyperref[t:freeorabelian_intro]{Theorem~\ref{t:freeorabelian_intro}}}] Let $T$ be the standard pro-$p$ tree on which $G$ acts (\textit{cf.} \cite[Sec.~4]{RZ:00a}) and let $L$ be a $2$-generated subgroup of $G$.
+It follows from the definition of $T$ that if $L$ stabilizes a vertex of $T$, then $L$ is up to conjugation in one of the amalgamated free factors of $G$; hence $L$ is either free pro-$p$ or free abelian pro-$p$, by hypothesis~\textbf{C2}.
+So let us assume that $L$ fixes no vertex of $T$.